uwinkler/restate/packages/core/README.md

 Here is a simple UNDO example.
 The glue-code records the history of the app state using the `store.state$` observable.
 The glue-code also listens to the `UNDO` events by subscribing the `store.messageBus$`.
-If it receives the `UNDO` event, it rewinds the state history by on step.
+If it receives the `UNDO` event, it rewinds the state history by one step.

 ```ts
   const history = []